Department of Environmental Science and Policy

 BA in Environmental Planning and Policy

-We seek to educate individuals who make a difference by contributing to solving environmental problems, making public and private institutions more responsive to social and economic needs of communities, and by moving toward a more sustainable society.
-Our curriculum emphasizes application as well as theory by focusing on real problems and projects affecting the region.
-The opportunity to gain practical planning and policy experience is also provided to our students through their participation in field-based courses and an internship.
+The faculty seek to educate individuals who make a difference by contributing to solving environmental problems, making public and private institutions more responsive to social and economic needs of communities, and by moving toward a more sustainable society.
+The curriculum emphasizes application as well as theory by focusing on real problems and projects affecting the region.
+The opportunity to gain practical planning and policy experience is also provided to students through participation in field-based courses and an internship.

-The minimum number of credits required for the major is 66 (depending on course selections) plus the University's Core curriculum.
-Some of the departmental major requirements may overlap with the Core curriculum, allowing students to double-count and be very efficient in course selection.
+The minimum number of credits required for the major is 66, plus the University's Core curriculum.
+Some departmental major requirements may overlap with the Core curriculum, allowing students to double-count and be efficient in course selection.
 A student must achieve at least a 2.0 grade point average and must earn at least a C- in each course applied toward completion of the major.

 Required courses for all majors in the department:

 ESP 125 Introduction to Environmental Ecology